microsoft/AzureTipsAndTricks/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-Special thanks to all our [Contributors](https://github.com/microsoft/AzureTipsAndTricks/graphs/contributors) :pray: .
+Special thanks to all our [Contributors](https://github.com/microsoft/AzureTipsAndTricks/graphs/contributors) :thumbsup: .

 #### Legal Notices